 Despite the lack of soil for the roots to grow into, the tree is still alive and thriving and has been for many years.
 It’s one of Washington State’s great attractions and visitors should definitely come to see this seemingly magical, logic-defying tree in person.

-🚗 How to Get There: The Tree of Life is on the Washington coast, near the Kalaloch Campground.
-You can rent a car through Discover Cars to get here and then either camp or rent a rustic cabin at the Kalaloch Lodges.
-Book early, these spots can fill up quickly!
+🚗 How to Get There: The Tree of Life is on the Washington coast near the Kalaloch Campground.
+You can rent a car through Discover Cars to get here, and then camp or rent a rustic cabin at the Kalaloch Lodges.